mahouboy23/IB-notes/CS DATA STRUCTURE.md

 ---
 Created: 2025-09-15

-Structure - architecture - design/conception - date - hierarchy -
+Structure - architecture - design/conception - date - hierarchy

 DIP (data information processing)
  Data is not used Alone ---> need to be structure to be processed

+cloud -